Genivia/RE-flex/doc/index.md

 ================

-RE/flex is the regex-centric, fast lexical analyzer generator with full Unicode support, indent/nodent/dedent anchors, lazy quantifiers, word boundaries, and many other modern features.
+RE/flex is the regex-centric, fast lexical analyzer generator with full Unicode support, indentation anchors, lazy quantifiers, word boundaries, and many other modern features.
 RE/flex also includes a fast regex engine written in C++ with options to generate finite state machine tables or direct code to match input more efficiently.
 RE/flex includes a smart input class to normalize input from files, streams, strings, and memory.
 RE/flex is compatible with Bison/Yacc and accepts Flex lexer specifications.

 Features:

 - includes a flexible library of regex classes that is extensible;
-- the scanner generator is compatible with Flex/Lex lexer specifications;
+- the scanner generator accepts Flex/Lex lexer specifications;
-- works with Bison, supports reentrant, C++, bison-bridge and bison-locations;
+- works with Bison, supports reentrant, C++, bridge and locations;
 - generates source code that is easy to understand;
 - generates scanners that are thread-safe by default;
 - generates search engines for optimal searching large files (new option `-S`);